OfficeDev/script-lab-2017/README.md

 The easiest way to try Script Lab is with the Tutorial file for Excel that walks you through the tool in a few steps.
 You can get it here on GitHub: [script-lab-tutorial.xlsx](https://github.com/OfficeDev/script-lab/blob/master/src/client/assets/documents/script-lab-tutorial.xlsx)

+Alternatively, you can start from scratch and [install Script Lab from the Store](https://store.office.com/app.aspx?assetid=WA104380862).

+<a id="office-2013"></a>
+## Use Script Lab with Office 2013
+Office 2013 has several limitations compared to more recent versions.

+First, there are far fewer supported objects and methods in the JavaScript API for Office 2013.
+As a result, many snippets that work on later versions of Office will not run in Office 2013.
+In the **Samples** menu we have included certain samples specifically designed to use only capabilities that are available in Office 2013.
+Those samples are marked **(2013)** in the sample title.

+Second, Office 2013 does not support ribbon buttons for Script Lab.
+As a result, there's a different way to access the **Code** and **Run** functions:
+* To **Code**, select the **INSERT** tab and choose **My Add-ins**, then insert Script Lab.
+* To **Run** a snippet, click the small **Run** triangle icon at the top of the Script Lab code pane.

 <a id="up-to-date"></a>
 ## Stay up-to-date
 * Follow [@OfficeDev](https://twitter.com/OfficeDev) on Twitter